 where pbase is the base load which is always present (due to cooling requirements, losses incurred by power transformers, activity of transmitters and receivers, etc), pmax is the maximum power drawn, which occurs when the system functions at maximum capacity, i.e. with a data-rate dmax.

-Figure 7.X.2-2: Data-rate d and power P as function of time t
+Figure 7.X.2-2: Idealised example of data-rate d and power P as function of time t.
+This plot shows the trend to be expected, although in practice the relationship between d and P may be less direct.

-In the following it will be assumed that the data-rate d can vary over time, and that therefore the power drawn will vary over time as well, as shown in igure7.X.2-2.
+In the following it will be assumed that the data-rate d can vary over time, and that therefore the power drawn will vary over time as well, as shown in figure 7.X.2-2.
 For a given time-interval (t1,t2), the energy E consumed (in Watt-seconds, or derived quantities such as Wh, kWh) can be determined as follows:

 Et1,t2=t1t2Ptdt